Patricia Reid Lindner

-Patricia Reid Lindner was a Republican member of the Illinois House of Representatives, representing the 50th district from 1993 until her retirement at the end of her term in 2009.
+Patricia Reid Lindner (born November 29, 1939) was a Republican member of the Illinois House of Representatives, representing the 50th district from 1993 until her retirement at the end of her term in 2009.
 Lindner served on seven committees: Child Support Enforcement, Judiciary II- Criminal Law, Appropriations-Elementary and Secondary Education, Government Accountability and Streamlining, Adoption Reform, and the subcommittee on Methamphetamine.

 She is the daughter of Charlotte Thompson Reid who served as a U.S. Representative for Illinois from 1962 to 1971.